-Writing about a landscape or a place, be it natural or urban, means paying a lot of attention to details that focus on setting.
+Writing about a landscape or a place, be it natural or urban, means paying a lot of attention to details that focus on the setting.
 If I were to write about the Grand Canyon, I’d find out things like: How deep is the canyon?
 How high is the rim?
 What kind of rock will we see?
 What plants grow there?
 Are there any endemic critters?
 Who lived there first?
-Have any notable explorers commented on the place’s beauty, harshness, grandeur?
+Have any notable explorers commented on the place’s beauty, harshness, and grandeur?
 How many kilometers or miles of trails cut through it?
 When was it created?
 Why was it created?
 What’s the reward for whatever effort it takes to see it?

 Remember, in articles that have more of a service element, the focus should be on “of all the places/things to write about, why am I including this one?”
 That will force you to think about highlighting what is unique and timely about your subject.

 Restaurant and food reviews are a completely different beast that people build entire careers around.
 I’m not one of them.
 But I do have to write about restaurants from time to time when they fit into other parts of my assignment.
 The same tricks we’ve been going over here apply.
 When people read about a restaurant, they want to know some basic things that you need to deliver.